Cold Opening – Justice W/Judge Jeanine

 - A very funny bit regarding Che’s high school and an insulting ”Michael Che sucks butt” written in a bathroom, and a great response from Colin.

-- NO!
-A Baby Yoda commentary.
+- Not another Baby Yoda commentary…

-- As a testament to how damn strong his tenure was in the last eight seasons, this is actually the ONLY thing that Kyle does that I would say that I HATE, and boy I do despise this character, the nadir of his tenure frankly.
+- As a testament to how strong his tenure was in the last eight seasons, this is actually the ONLY thing that Kyle does that I would say that I HATE, and boy I do despise this character, the nadir of his tenure frankly.

 - A VERY lame and desperate photo joke from Baby Yoda.